-Saks Fifth Avenue Exposed Personal Info Of Tens Of Thousands Of Customers
+Saks Fifth Avenue Exposed Personal Info On Tens Of Thousands Of Customers

-The owner of retail brands including Saks, Gilt and Lord & Taylor left email addresses, phone numbers and shopping information available on publicly accessible pages.
+Email addresses, phone numbers and product codes were made available on publicly accessible pages.

-The personal information of tens of thousands of customers of Saks Fifth Avenue, Gilt, Lord & Taylor, and other retail brands have been publicly available in plain text online, BuzzFeed News has learned.
+The personal information of tens of thousands of customers of Saks Fifth Avenue has been publicly available in plain text online, BuzzFeed News has learned.

-The online shopping sites for the brands are all maintained by the digital division of their owner, the Canada-based Hudson’s Bay Company.
-The sites have exposed thousands of private customer emails, phone numbers and IP addresses — along with identification codes for products the customers expressed interest in buying — on unencrypted, plain text web pages that were accessible to anyone with a web browser.
+The online shopping site for the brand is maintained by the digital division of its owner, the Canada-based Hudson’s Bay Company.
+The company has exposed thousands of private customer emails, phone numbers and IP addresses — along with identification codes for products the customers expressed interest in buying — on unencrypted, plain text web pages that were accessible to anyone with a web browser.

 The pages, which were reviewed by BuzzFeed News in recent days, were taken offline after HBC was contacted for comment on this story.
-Further site security issues may leave online shoppers’ information vulnerable to hackers while they browse the site on an open Wifi network.
+The Saks website also serves logged in customers some pages over unencrypted connections, leaving online shoppers’ information vulnerable to hackers while they browse the site on an open Wifi network.

-“This is bad,” said Robert Graham, a cybersecurity expert and owner of Errata Security, to BuzzFeed News.
-“This is as bad as it gets.”
+“This is as bad as security gets,” said Robert Graham, a cybersecurity expert and owner of Errata Security, to BuzzFeed News.
+“Everyone is vulnerable.”

 “We take this matter seriously,” a Hudson Bay Company spokesperson told BuzzFeed News.
-“There is no allegation or indication that credit, payment, or password information have been exposed.
-The security of our customers is of utmost priority and we are moving quickly and aggressively to resolve the situation, which is limited to some email addresses at this time.”
+“We want to reassure our customers that no credit, payment, or password information was ever exposed.
+The security of our customers is of utmost priority and we are moving quickly and aggressively to resolve the situation, which is limited to a low single-digit percentage of email addresses.
+We have resolved any issue related to customer phone numbers, which was an even smaller percent.”

 It is unclear why the information was publicly available online.
 But a Hudson Bay Company spokesperson told BuzzFeed News it has “teams dedicated to the security of our customers’ data and follow industry best practices for information security.”